VuiMuich/leftwm_wiki/Theme-Config.md

 # Gutters

 Gutters allow you to set a dedicated area for your dock if LeftWM cannot set this up automatically.
 Gutters can be set for each side, however if multiple gutters are set for the same side only the first one will be used.
+If you have multiple workspaces defined in `config.toml` you can specify a particular workspace on which to apply a specific gutter.

 Examples: